antenehzewdu/alx-low_level_programming/README.md

-this is alx low level programing assignment readme file
+This is alx low level programing assigment1